Publication Date: April 5, 2019

 "Wow, do I wish I could have read this book, not only when I was just starting to teach, but every year since.
 William Ayers asks questions that we commonly associate with aspiring teachers, but artfully poses responses that dissociate us from taken-for-granted notions of education, even for the most veteran among us.
 Rather than instruct in how to become any prevailing image of 'teacher,' this breathtaking book surfaces the contradictions of teaching towards democracy and invites us to never stop reimagining ourselves as teachers who advance justice precisely by troubling the very act of teaching."

-―Kevin Kumashiro, National Education Policy Center, University of Colorado Boulder and author of Bad Teacher!: How Blaming Teachers Distorts the Bigger Picture
+―Kevin Kumashiro, Kevin Kumashiro Consulting, and author of Bad Teacher!
+How Blaming Teachers Distorts the Bigger Picture